mahithmadwesh94/react-starter/README.md

-# Getting Started with Started React App
+# Getting Started with Starter React App

 This project is created as started template for project